glassy-framework/glassy-console/README.md

 # glassy-console

-Console commands for the glassy framewor
+Console commands for the glassy framework

 ## Installation